Cleaning your AR-15 rifle after shooting corrosive ammo doesn’t have to be difficult.

-If you’re looking for a quality budget option, you can’t go wrong with the Real Avid AR 15 Cleaning Kit.
+If you’re looking for a quality budget option, you can’t go wrong with the Real Avid AR 15 Cleaning Kit or an Otis Kit.

 If you’ve got a bit of money to spare, it’s worth checking out the DAC Winchester Super Deluxe Soft-sided Gun Care Case.

 A bit more expensive, this kit has everything you need in more to truly get the job done.

 Of course, no matter what you buy, you’ll want to make sure that the caliber you purchase matches your specific weapon.